One of my laments about Spain’s inability to resolve the Catalan independence crisis is that it complicates all other political issues in the region.

 Now the Commons have another opportunity to pull the government to the left.
 It’s why Together is holding last-minute talks with the CUP.
 The CUP may be a nuisance; the long-term threat to center-right separatism is a coalition of the Commons, Republicans and Socialists.

 If the Socialists want to get back into power in Catalonia (they have been in opposition since 2010), they need to brave the inevitable opposition in other parts of Spain and meet the separatists halfway.
-So long as they don’t, the Republicans will prefer unwieldy coalitions with Together and awkward deals with the CUP and Commons.
+So long as they don’t, the Republicans will prefer unwieldy coalitions with Together and awkward deals with the Commons and CUP.

 Similarly, if the Republicans and Together are tired of being held to ransom by radical leftists, they need to say yes if Sánchez makes a reasonable proposal (here‘s what that could look like) rather than hold out hope for independence in the short term.